netdata/netdata/README.md

 ### Charts are synchronized

-Charts on netdata dashboards are synchronized to each other.
+Charts on Netdata dashboards are synchronized to each other.
 There is no master chart.
 Any chart can be panned or zoomed at any time, and all other charts will follow.

 ![charts-are-synchronized](https://user-images.githubusercontent.com/2662304/48309003-b4fb3b80-e578-11e8-86f6-f505c7059c15.gif)

 *Charts are panned by dragging them with the mouse.
 Charts can be zoomed in/out with`SHIFT` + `mouse wheel` while the mouse pointer is over a chart.*

-> The visible time-frame (pan and zoom) is propagated from netdata server to netdata server, when navigating via the [`my-netdata` menu](registry#registry).
+> The visible time-frame (pan and zoom) is propagated from Netdata server to Netdata server, when navigating via the [`my-netdata` menu](registry#registry).

 ### Highlighted time-frame